sat-masters/docs/Constellation Downlink/Problem-analysis.md

 Then an alternative downlink is considered in: [[Specs of new downlink]]

-An ongoing nasa project is also funding research in this area.
-This project is called [[Communication Services project (CSP)]]
+A list of actors in this space is composed in the list of [[Interessenter]]